Visual Arts

 Yearbook and Publication Design

-This full-year course introduces students to the fundamentals of visual communication and the print world using Photoshop, InDesign, and Canva as they work together to produce the school yearbook.
-Students learn key concepts of photography as they document important events throughout the school year.
-Students develop their communication skills via reporting, writing, class discussions, presentations, and publications.
-Through a variety of narrative projects students learn how photography and the written word combine to inform society.
-The course culminates in the publication of the The Northwest School yearbook, documenting its community, memories, and events.
-While the yearbook is the major focus of the class, students also produce a zine-type publication in which they pursue their own creative interests.
+This full-year course offers students an introduction to the basic elements of visual communication and the print world using the Adobe® Creative Cloud® applications of Photoshop® and InDesign®as well as Canva® as they work on the yearbook team.
+Students will learn the fundamentals of photography as they document notable events from the school year.
+Students will develop their communication skills via reporting, writing, class discussions, presentations, and publications.
+Students will create the yearbook and a variety of narrative projects that show how photography and the written word combine to inform society.
+The course will culminate in the publication of the annual school yearbook documenting the school’s community, memories, and events from the year.
+While the yearbook will be a major focus of the class, students will also be able to follow their creativity and interests in creating a zine-type publication of their own.

 Drawing, Painting & Printmaking